 • Mastery at work – from having role clarity, getting feedback on performance, and taking a task from beginning to end.

-When you do this effectively it benefits your team members, helps you to meet your responsibilities as a leader and makes your job much easier.
+As a manager or supervisor your daily actions shape work design and can help deliver good work for your team.
+This supportive leadership behaviour benefits your team members, helps you to meet your responsibilities as a leader and makes your job much easier.

 1. Knowing your team